-What new phones are coming in 2020?
+What are the new phones in 2020?
 And what new features will they bring?

-With leaks and rumors floating around, it's time to take a look at the most anticipated upcoming phones of 2020.
+With leaks and rumors floating around, it's time to take a look at the most anticipated new phones coming in 2020.

 We already know the big trends of 2020: 5G is coming, along with it will come bigger batteries in our smartphones, faster speeds, more and better cameras that allow you to zoom further, capture ultra-wide images and get more detail in pictures.
 Of course, 2020 will also be a hugely important year for foldable phones, an experiment barely launched in 2019, foldable phones should prove their worth in 2020 and compete against traditional smartphones.